Administering the Solo 401(k) Plan - The IRS Form 5500-EZ

 3c) Enter the Plan Administrator telephone number: 888-888-8888.

-4a) Enter the name of the Trust (this is optional): ABC CONSULTING 401K TRUST.
+4a) Enter the name of the Trust: ABC CONSULTING 401K TRUST.

 4b) Enter the EIN number as it appears on the EIN letter from the IRS: XX-XXXXXXX.

-5a), 5b) and 5c) is not required if no changes were made to the plan.
+4a), 4b) and 4c) is not required if no changes were made to the plan.

 PART III – Financial Information:

-7a(1) Enter the “Total Plan Assets” or the same amount in 7a(2)from last year; if filed Form 5500-EZ previously.
+6a(1) Enter the “Total Plan Assets” or the same amount in 7a(2) from last year; if filed Form 5500-EZ previously.
 Otherwise, this figure includes “Total Plan Assets” as: rollovers, unrealized gains and losses such as appreciation/depreciation in assets.
 It also includes specific assets held by the plan at any time during the plan year (for example, partnership/joint venture interests, employer real property, real estate (other than employer real property), employer securities, loans (participants and non-participant loans), and tangible personal property).
-Please do not include the annual contribution amount.
+Please do not include contributions.

-8a) and 8b) Enter total cash contributions received and/or receivable from employer and participants during the plan year.
+7a) and 7b) Enter total cash contributions received and/or receivable from employer and participants during the plan year.

 PART IV – Plan Characteristics:

-9) Enter the applicable two-character feature Codes.
-In most cases, the following codes would be used: 2E, 2J, 3B, 3D.
-Note, if your plan assets are held in a brokerage account, then you would want to include2R.
+8) Enter the applicable two-character feature Codes.
+In most cased, the following codes would be used: 2E, 2J, 3B, 3D.
+Note, if your plan assets are held in a brokerage account, then you would want to include 2R.

 PART V – Compliance and Funding Questions: